Department of Justice is now the Department of Communities and Justice. Find out more >

 After you file your application the Commission will arrange a conciliation.
-The Commission will send a notice of listing to you and the employer telling you the date and time of the conciliation.
+The Commission will send a notice of listing to you and your employer telling you the date and time of the conciliation.
 You should start preparing for the conciliation.
-For information on this see

-The Commission will also ask the employer to fill out a form responding to your application.
-The employer should send a copy of this form to you.
-For more information see
+The Commission will also ask your employer to fill out a form responding to your application.
+Your employer should send a copy of this form to you.

 For answers to commonly asked questions, see

 Going to the Fair Work Commission - Frequently Asked Questions.